button/DeepLinkKit/README.md

 ## Installation

 DeepLinkSDK is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install the library, simply add the following line to your Podfile:
 ```ruby
 pod "DeepLinkSDK"
 ```